a-memme/Customer_Churn_and_CLTV/README.md

         - Alternatively, one could look to  others' instances of incorporating non-transactional data into BG/NBD models for inspiration [^3].
 - **Repeat Customer Analysis ONLY**
     - Our analysis only looks at REPEAT customers and ignores those that have only made single purchases, which make up an extremely large majority of the total customer base (in our case 74% of our entire consumer base -- *see cells 6-7 in  [CLTV_and_Churn.ipynb](https://github.com/a-memme/Customer_Churn_and_CLTV/blob/main/CLTV_and_Churn.ipynb)* )
-        - The modified version of the current model (MBG/NBD) accounts for single transaction customers, however, arguably isn't very informative in understanding their churn given limited information.

 ### Future Outlook
 Future analyses may look to: